 Remove the banding from the shipping container and carefully disassemble.
 Refer to the Equipment List in this manual and verify the model of your furnace system and good receipt of all options, accessories, and special configurations, which were ordered according to the original purchase order or specification.
-If you cannot locate a listed item, immediately notify the carrier and Technical Support.
+If any item listed is unaccounted for, immediately notify the carrier and Technical Support.